“Consumer spending makes up more than 70 percent of the economy, and it usually drives growth during economic recoveries.”

 The reality is that business and investment spending are the true leading indicators of the economy and the stock market.
 If you want to know where the stock market is headed, forget about consumer spending and retail sales figures.
 Look to manufacturing, capital expenditures, corporate profits, and productivity gains.

-We hear so much about the consumer because the media and political pundits still live under the spell of Keynesian economics, which teaches that demand creates supply.
+The reason we hear so much about the consumer is because the media and political pundits still live under the spell of Keynesian economics, which teaches that demand creates supply.
 Keynes’s law is just the opposite of Say’s law (supply creates demand).
 According to Keynesians, consumer spending drives the economy and saving is bad when the economy is in a short-term contraction.

 In reality, increased savings can actually stimulate the economy, even if consumer spending is anemic.
 A recent study by the St. Louis Fed concluded that in the short run, “a higher saving rate in the current quarter is associated with faster (not slower) economic growth in the current and next few quarters” (Daniel L. Thornton, “Personal Saving and Economic Growth,” Economic Synopses, St. Louis Fed, December 17, 2009).

-In the long run new business strategies and spending patterns increase productivity and lower prices to consumers, which in turn means the consumers’ purchasing power increases.
-As the St. Louis Fed concludes, “A higher saving rate does mean less consumption [in the short run], but it could also result in more capital investment and, ultimately, a higher rate of economic growth. . . .
+In the long run new business strategies and spending patterns increase productivity and lower prices to consumers, which in turns means the consumers’ purchasing power increases.
+As the St. Louis Fed concludes, “A higher saving rate does mean less consumption [in the short run], but it could also result in more capital investment and, ultimately, a higher rate of economic growth….
 [T]he growth rate of real GDP has been higher on average when the personal saving rate is rising than when it is falling.”